 A recurring deposit is an investment similar to that of a fixed deposit.
 When you are a person who can invest small amounts monthly, then a recurring deposit is the best choice for you.
 For example, if you support the same amount for a fixed tenure at a fixed interest rate, it’s a recurring deposit account.

 The interest rate for a recurring deposit is higher when compared to other investment types.
 A recurring deposit is a safer investment option than a fixed deposit as it doesn’t depend on the market for its changes.
-When you have goals that you want to fulfill within a particular time, you can easily save for them with a recurring deposit.
+You can easily save for them with a recurring deposit when you have goals that you want to fulfill within a particular time.

 Systematic Investment Plan: